 What do I need to register for VAT?

-To successfully register for VAT, you will need access to the following information:
+To successfully register for VAT, you will need the following information:

 - Government Gateway ID